QQrex/MechaCar_Statistical_Analysis/README.md

 ## Purpose

-AutosRUs' newest protoype the MechCar is suffering from production troubles that are blocking the manufacturing team's progress.
-We are given some data for the MechaCar protoypes to see if we can help out the manufacturing team.
+AutosRUs' newest prototype the MechCar is suffering from production troubles that are blocking the manufacturing team's progress.
+We are given some data for the MechaCar prototypes to see if we can help the manufacturing team.

 ## Overview

 We are given two csv files, MechaCar_mpg.csv and Suspension_Coil.csv and we will perform:

-- Multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar Protoypes.
+- Multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar Prototypes.

 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.

 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population

-- Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.
+- Design a statistical study to compare vehicle safety rating of the MechaCar vehicles against vehicles from other manufacturers.

 ## Line Regression to Predict MPG